 Driver matching issue may be introduced depending on ANC setting.

 The Noble FoKus Apollo have good audio reproduction accuracy.
 Their frequency response mostly resembles their balanced sound signature, with some fluctuations in the treble range rendering instruments and vocals alternately harsh or dull across neighboring bands.
-Over Bluetooth and with ANC enabled, the headphones have solid group delay and stereo matching performance as well.
-Neither indicates serious audible issues; wave interactions in neighboring mid-bass frequencies cause minor emphasis in the same range, and audio objects are accurately represented in the stereo image without bias or gaps.
-At higher volumes, you likely won't notice any audible coloration due to harmonic distortion.
+Over Bluetooth and with ANC enabled, the headphones also have solid stereo matching performance, so audio objects are accurately represented in the stereo image.
+Even at high volumes, you also won't hear any audible coloration due to harmonic distortion.
 That said, while the headphones interact with your pinna and provide some spatial cues from outer ear excitation, the Noble's PRTF doesn't resemble that of our benchmark, a stereo speaker setup.

 The Noble FoKus Apollo have outstanding noise isolation performance.
 The headphones will handily attenuate noise like the whirr of landing gear stowage, the rumble of accelerating semi trucks, and the rasp of office ventilation.
 They also don't leak much audio; people won't notice your audio leaking unless you're in a quiet space like a library, and they're quite close.